ansys/pytwin/doc/source/api/index.rst

 Global Settings
 ---------------

-:ref:`ref_index_api_logging` describe the global settings available from PyTwin package and how to change them from their default values
+:ref:`ref_index_api_logging` describe the global settings (e.g. logging and working directory options) available from PyTwin package and how to change them from their default values

 .. currentmodule:: pytwin